-You could hold a Values Day/ Values Week where staff and pupils discuss values (this can be incorporated with planned autumn term topics) including how they can put them into action in school, at home and in the community.
+You could hold a Values Day/ Values Week where staff and pupils discuss values (this can be incorporated into planned topics for the term/semester) and put them into action in school, at home and in the community.

-If the value is Creativity, or Making a Difference or similar, you might like to support the local community (assuming Covid restrictions are no longer a problem) by organising a "Values Fair" at the school with students and parents/carers bringing in cakes, biscuits and other prepared or fresh food and produce to be sold in aid of a local charity (or given to a local foodbank), and arrange some fun activities with a values theme.
+If the value is Creativity, or Making a Difference or similar, you might like to support the local community by organising a "Values Fair" at the school with students and parents/carers bringing in cakes, biscuits and other prepared or fresh food and produce to be sold in aid of a local charity (or given to a local foodbank), and arrange some fun activities with a values theme.

 Or if the value is Caring or Creativity you could suggest connecting with the residents of a local retirement home by visiting and chatting with them, or doing songs or skits, or read them poems and short stories.
-After their isolation during the epidemic, the residents would love that!